All England Lawn Tennis and Croquet Club: History

 The Church Road site initially extended only as far north as Centre Court.
 In 1967 the All England Club purchased 11 acre to the north.
 This was leased to the New Zealand Sports and Social Club and became known as Aorangi Park (Aorangi means "Cloud Piercer", and is the Māori part of Aoraki / Mount Cook; "Aorangi" is the standard Māori spelling and "Aoraki" is used in the Māori dialect in the vicinity of the mountain).
 It is most commonly known as "Henman Hill" because of the popularity of former British tennis player Tim Henman.
 Initially the only use that the All England Club itself made of this new land was for car parking during The Championships, but in 1981 the New Zealanders' lease was terminated, and the club has developed most of the area for its own purposes.

+A statue of Fred Perry by David Wynne was unveiled at the club in 1984 by Prince Edward, Duke of Kent on the 50th anniversary of Perry's first victory in the men's singles championship.
+The gates to the Somerset Road entrance of the grounds were also named the Fred Perry Gates.
+In 2004 five busts of the British women's singles champions were unveiled outside Centre Court.
+They were sculpted by Ian Rank-Broadley in bronze.
+Alchemilla, a water sculpture by William Pye, was unveiled by the Duke of Kent on the first day of the 2016 championships.

 The All England Club, through its subsidiary The All England Lawn Tennis Ground plc, issues debentures to tennis fans every five years to raise funds for capital expenditure.
 The original debentures were issued in 1920.
 Each debenture provides a pair of tickets for each day of the tournament for five years.
-Only debenture holders are legally permitted to sell on their tickets to third parties.
+Only debenture holders are legally permitted to on-sell their tickets to third parties.

 In 2011, the club established another subsidiary, The All England Lawn Tennis Club (Championships) Limited, trading as AELTC, and transferred all of its assets relating to The Championships to that entity on 1 August of that year.
 Since that time, the club's activities have been conducted separately from those of The Championships.

 The club was the venue for the tennis event at the 2012 Summer Olympics.

 In June 2020, Wimbledon was cancelled for the first time since World War II due to the COVID-19 pandemic.
-Wimbledon was cancelled several times during the wars: in World War I between 1915-1918 and World War II between 1940 and 1945.
+Wimbledon was cancelled several times during the wars: in World War I between 1915 and 1918 and World War II between 1940 and 1945.

-From June 2022, Wimbledon will be played on a Sunday for the first time since 2016, as a replacement for the traditional rest day.
+From June 2022, Wimbledon was played on a Sunday for the first time since 2016, as a replacement for the traditional rest day.

+In July 2023, Debbie Jevans became the first chairwoman of the board, succeeding Ian Hewitt at the end of the 2023 Wimbledon Championships.